WSG23/yosai_intel_dashboard_fresh/docs/analytics_service.md

 ### Incremental Processing

 `_process_uploaded_data_directly` no longer loads every uploaded file into memory at once.
-When file paths are supplied it uses `pandas.read_csv` with a `chunksize` to stream records and aggregate counts incrementally.
-This prevents excessive memory usage when processing very large CSV uploads.
+When file paths are supplied it uses the helper `_stream_uploaded_file` which wraps `pandas.read_csv` with a `chunksize` parameter.
+The yielded chunks are passed to `_aggregate_counts` to update user and door statistics.
+The final dictionary is assembled by `_build_result`.
+This incremental approach prevents excessive memory usage when processing very large CSV uploads.